Clicky

 4. Texture - The multi-step glacé method results in a very firm, almost crisp texture compared to a softer candied cherry.

-5. Use - Glacé cherries are most often used for baking and confections, while candied cherries adorn sundaes and ice cream.
+5. Use - Glacé cherries are most often used for baking and confections as mentioned above, while candied cherries adorn sundaes and ice cream.

 Candied cherries in a bowl and loose on a countertop